timescale/timescaledb-ruby/README.md

 # TimescaleDB

+> The Timescale SDK for Ruby

-A Ruby gem for working with TimescaleDB - an open-source time-series database built on PostgreSQL.
+A Ruby [gem](https://rubygems.org/gems/timescaledb) for working with TimescaleDB - an open-source time-series database built on PostgreSQL.
 This gem provides ActiveRecord integration and helpful tools for managing time-series data.

 ## What is TimescaleDB?